mategyerek/NLP_project/README.md

 Then run `NER_filter.py` in order to obtain only the posts relevatn to the Russia-Ukraine conflict, which will be written to `data/filtered_combatfootage.csv`

 Then run `sentiment.py` to classify the sentiment of the filtered data.
 The variable `infile` ("combatfootage" or "geopolitics") controls which subreddit is processed.
 Set examples to True to generate a small table of examples.
 Set it to False to generate all the labels.
-The output is written to `results_geopolitics.csv` and `results_combatfootage.csv`
+The output is written to `results_geopolitics.csv` and `results_combatfootage.csv`.
+Note that cuda needs to be available.
+Without a GPU it theoretically possible to run this but it will take forever.
+If this is desired change the `device` variable to -1.